Keyj33k/ReverseShell/README.md

 git clone https://github.com/Keyj33k/ReverseShell.git
 ```
 - Now you need to navigate to the ReverseShell directory.

-## You will find a file called >> reverseshell.py:
+- You will find a file called >> reverseshell.py:

-- You need to change the ipv4 address in the script.
+- IMPORTANT: You need to change the ipv4 address in the script.

-## After saving your settings you can test it:
+### After saving your settings you can test it:

 - On the attacker machine:
 ```